 Anti-discrimination extends to the private sector

-The law that has been recently passed – the Human Immunodeficiency Virus & Acquired Immune Deficiency Syndrome (Prevention & Control) Act, 2017 (“HIV Act”) – does indeed bear much resemblance to that draft of 2005.
+The law that has been recently passed – the Human Immunodeficiency Virus & Acquired Immune Deficiency Syndrome (Prevention & Control) Act, 2017 (“HIV Act”) – does indeed bear resemblance to that draft of 2005.
 Precedent-setting, salutary provisions have been retained.
 Chief among these is Section 3, which prohibits discrimination across the board for the first time India.
 Until now, the right to be treated equal in the eyes of the law (and to therefore have a claim against an act of discrimination) has been guaranteed by Articles 14, 15 & 16 – Fundamental Rights in the Indian Constitution.
 This protection could only be enforced against the ‘State’ viz. government entities (defined by Article 12, and clarified by judicial interpretation).
-For the first time in Indian law, the HIV Act extends the protection of non-discrimination against private actors too, inasmuch as the discrimination occurs against people living with HIV and their kin due to HIV status in the contexts of employment, healthcare, education, mobility, accommodation, insurance coverage, use of public services/ facilities, custodial settings, and in standing for public office.
+For the first time in Indian law, the HIV Act extends the protection of non-discrimination against private actors too, inasmuch as the discrimination due to HIV status occurs against people living with HIV and their kin in the contexts of employment, healthcare, education, mobility, accommodation, insurance coverage, use of public services/ facilities, custodial settings, and in standing for public office.
 Discrimination has been a much too frequent experience for people living with HIV, and the aim of this provision is to deter it in these aspects of public activity.
 Indeed the assurance of non-discrimination to people living with HIV can contribute in enhancing not just the individual’s life but can also mitigate the stigma that surrounds HIV and AIDS, thereby contributing to a strengthened response that addresses underlying determinants of HIV vulnerability, and serves public health needs.